c-schrade/Udacity-Continuous-Control-Project/Report.md

-In cell 13 the Agent and ReplayBuffer classes are created.
+In cell 7 the Agent and ReplayBuffer classes are created, as well as the OUNoise class.
 But first some of the hyperparameters are already fixed here, namely:

-* BUFFER_SIZE = 100000    (number of stored experiences for the experience replay)
+* BUFFER_SIZE = 1000000   (number of stored experiences for the experience replay)
-* BATCH_SIZE = 64         (batchsize of the batches that will be taken from the stored experiences during learning)
+* BATCH_SIZE = 128        (batchsize of the batches that will be taken from the stored experiences during learning)
 * GAMMA = 0.99            (discount rate)
 * TAU = 0.001             (we will update the weights of the target network softly with factor TAU)
+* LR_ACTOR = 0.0001       (learning rate for the actor neural network)
-* LR = 0.0005             (learning rate)
+* LR_CRITIC = 0.0003      (learning rate for the critic neural network)
+* WEIGHT_DECAY = 0.0001   (L2 weight decay for the critic)
-* UPDATE_EVERY = 4        (the weights of the networks will only be updated every 4 steps)
+* UPDATE_EVERY = 20       (the weights of the networks will only be updated every 20 steps)
+* UPDATE_X_TIMES = 10     (when the weights get updated then they will updated 10 times in a row in a single timestep)

 Then it is checked if a GPU is available and the device is set to GPU if that's the case; otherwise we will continue with CPU.
-In the Agent class (lines 10-110) there are 5 methods:
+In the Agent class (lines 23-136) there are 6 methods:
-In the \_\_init\_\_-method two neural networks are instantiated (respectively will get instantiated when an instance of type Agent gets created); one that will be updated every 4 timesteps (that is the qnetwork\_local, see line 27) and one that will be updated all 4 steps as well - but only softly - and that will serve as an approximation to the target function in the Q-learning step (that is the network qnetwork\_target, see line 28).
-Furthermore the optimizer for the backward propagation step is set to "Adam" (see line 29).
-Also the experience replay memory is initialized by creating a ReplayBuffer object (line 32).
+In the \_\_init\_\_-method (lines 26-53) four neural networks are instantiated (respectively will get instantiated when an instance of type Agent gets created); two Actor networks and two critic networks.
+Here one of the two critic networks (critic\_target) serves as the target function for the critic-learning step.
+One of the two Actor networks (actor\_target) is used to choose the actions that are input into this target function for the critic-learning step.
+The other two networks (actor\_local and critic\_local) are the networks that later (after training) will approximate the optimal policy respectively the optimal action-value function.
+Furthermore the optimizers for the backward propagation steps for actor\_local and critic\_local are set to "Adam".
+Also the experience replay memory is initialized by creating a ReplayBuffer object and the noise that will later be added to the actions is initialized by creating an OUNoise-object.
-In the step- and learn-methods the important parts of the learning step are implemented (see lines 36-46 and 68-97): By calling the step-method the experience replay memory is updated (line 38) and every four timesteps a batch from the memory is taken (line 45) and the learn-method gets called.
-By calling the learn-method in line 46 forward-and backward propagation of qnetwork\_local is carried out (see lines 80-93 for how the forward and backward propagation is implemented).
-Furthermore - by calling the soft\_update-method - the qnetwork\_target network gets updated softly with factor TAU (line 97; implementation of the soft\_update method is in lines 99-110).
+In the step- and learn-methods the important parts of the learning step are implemented (see lines 55-67 and 83-123): By calling the step-method the experience replay memory is updated and every 20 timesteps 10 batches from the memory are taken and the learn-method gets called 10 times (once per batch).
+By calling the learn-method forward-and backward propagation of actor\_local and critic\_local is carried out.
+Here the error of critic\_local is computed by using the target function critic\_target and actor\_local gets just maximized.
+Furthermore - by calling the soft\_update-method - actor\_target and critic\_target get updated softly with factor TAU (implementation of the soft\_update method is in lines 125-136).
-In the act-method the behaviour of the agent (depending on the current estimate of the action-value function) is defined.
-One can see that the agent acts epsilon-greedily while learning (see lines 63-66).
-To get the current estimate of the action-value function for the state the agent is in, the state vector first gets sent through qnetwork_local by doing a forward pass (line 59).
+In the act-method (see lines 69-78) the behaviour of the agents (depending on the current estimate of the optimal policy actor\_local) is defined.
+One can see that the agents don't exactly act as guided by actor\_local but there is a noise that is added to the output of the network.
+In the Reset-method (lines 80-81) the noise gets resetted.
+In the OUNoise class (lines 138-158) the noise that will get added to the actions when the agents act is defined.
-In the ReplayBuffer class (lines 113-151) it is defined how to add experiences to the experience replay memory (in the add-method; lines 132-135) and how randomly created batches are chosen from the memory (in the sample-method; lines 137-147).
+In the ReplayBuffer class (lines 160-195) it is defined how to add experiences to the experience replay memory (in the add-method; lines 176-179) and how randomly created batches are chosen from the memory (in the sample-method; lines 181-191).

+In cell 8 an instance of the Agent class is created.

 In cell 14 the dqn()-function is defined.
 By calling this function later the deep Q-learning step will actually be carried out.
 The training loop (lines 14-38) does the following things in each episode (until either the training went on for n_episodes=1000 episodes or the goal of having an average score of +13 over 100 consecutive episodes is reached; see lines 35-38):